TheBoogle/neighbors-documentation/docs/General/Attributes/Player_Attributes.md

 ## `PartyId`
 **Type:** `number`
 #### Description
 The PartyId the player is in.
-Which is someone's UserId, e.g. the Party Leader.
+Which is someone's UserId, e.g. the Party Leader.<br>
+The player doesn't have this if they're not in a party.

 ## `PlayerInvites`
 **Type:** `number`